Lab-grown diamond shapes – What to know before buying

 List of diamond shapes and buying tips

-The classic and most common diamond shape.
+The round brilliant is the classic and most common diamond shape.
 Perfected to maximize light reflection and thus brilliance.
 The round brilliant shape tends to be more expensive due to higher demand, but supply will also be higher.
-So despite the higher cost, you get a lot more sparkle for your diamond dollar and should always be considered.
+So despite the higher cost, you get a lot more sparkle for your diamond dollar, and should always be considered.

 With the brilliant shape, color and clarity are less noticeable and have less of an impact due to the brilliant shape’s already magnificent sparkle (in particular with an excellent or ideal cut).
 So for most shoppers, the clarity grades SI1 or SI2 will be just fine, and there is no reason to go above VS1.